pe1oez/bpqether-remap/README.md

 Copy the script file **bpqether-remap.sh** to **/usr/local/bin/**
 Change the *case* statment in the script file **bpqether-remap.sh** if you wants an other mapping.

-After rebooting the system see kernel log if the udev rule and this script has changed the mapping.
+After rebooting the system see kernel log if the mapping has changed.
 ```$ dmesg | grep rename | grep bpq```
 bpq1: renamed from bpq0